Contextuality in composite systems: the role of entanglement in the Kochen-Specker theorem: Introduction

 The well-known proof of the KS theorem via the Peres-Mermin square \cite{Peres90, Peres91, Mermin93} at first appears to not involve entanglement (see Fig.~\ref{peresmermin}).
 However, the joint measurement of the Pauli observables $\{XX,YY,ZZ\}$, for example, necessitates a measurement in the Bell basis.
 In this sense, our result shows that this entanglement is not accidental but, rather, unavoidable; any logical (hence, state-independent) \cite{KS15} proof of the KS theorem for multiqubit systems necessarily requires entangled measurements.

 We also construct a KS-noncontextual ontological model for the fragment of multiqubit quantum theory containing unentangled measurements and product states.
-The model can be viewed as a generalization of the single-qubit model of Kochen and Specker \cite{KS67}, but the proof of its validity relies on our result---Lemma \ref{lem:north}---which rules out the possiblility of a logical proof of the KS theorem with unentangled measurements (as stated in Theorem \ref{thm:main}).
+The model can be viewed as a generalization of the single-qubit model of Kochen and Specker \cite{KS67}, but the proof of its validity relies on our result---Lemma \ref{lem:north}---to show that the ontic states are indeed valid KS-noncontextual ontic states.
 The model admits a simple extension to the case of separable states which renders it preparation contextual \cite{Spekkens05}, but still KS-noncontextual.

 The existence of this model implies that for a proof of the KS theorem on a multiqubit system, one requires either (i) entanglement in the measurements, in which case one can provide a logical (and {\em state-independent}) proof, or (ii) entanglement in the state, in which case the violation of Bell inequalities, for example, provides a \emph{state-dependent} proof without any entangled measurements \cite{AFL15}.
 In the second main result of this paper, we demonstrate that such Bell inequality violations are the \emph{only} way to prove the KS theorem in this setting.
 We show that an entangled state enables a (finite) statistical proof of the KS theorem with unentangled measurements if and only if it also violates a Bell inequality with local projective measurements.